 - Exchange: process the return when scanned at the post office

-By processing the non-refunded returns at the post office, you are striking a great balance of protection and speed for your customers.
+By processing the non-refunded returns at the post office, you are striking a great balance of protection and speed for your shoppers.

-Add customers who abuse the system to a block list
+Add shoppers who commit return fraud to a block list

 One of the easiest ways to deal with return fraud is to simply block those who are being fraudulent.
 Building a policy that tries to eliminate all fraud often leads to a bad customer experience for the majority.

-At Loop, you simply add customers to the block list.
-Essentially, what this means is that if a customer commits return fraud, you can block them in your system.
+At Loop, you simply add shoppers to the block list.
+Essentially, what this means is that if a shopper commits return fraud, you can block them in your system.
 If that same person tries to process another return, they won’t be able to do it automatically and will be required to talk to the customer service team to prevent them from abusing the system again.

 Don’t let return fraud ruin the experience for everyone

 Avoid the mistake of inflating the potential impact of return fraud on your business.
 The truth is that most shoppers follow the rules and want to build a positive relationship with your brand.
 Use these tips to minimize the risk of the 5% but, otherwise, stay focused on the 95%.

 Want to learn more about how Loop can help reduce your return fraud?
 Just get in touch with our team.